aiidalab/aiidalab-qe/docs/source/development/guides.rst

 Plugin guides
 -------------

-Plugin developers may introduce additional guides to the app.
+Plugin developers can enhance user experience while using the app by introducing custom guides.
 To do so, add the following key/value entry in your plugin's ``__init__.py`` file:

 .. code:: python